 Popular Mulan Books For Adults

-I’ve recently read the hype about Woman Warriors, which is a good book if you like Mulan stories since Toler focuses on IRL strong women who were once pushed into the shadows of history.
+A book about Mulan and women like her, Woman Warriors focuses on IRL strong women who were once pushed into the shadows of history.

-I don’t know about you, but I am seriously ready to go out into the world and kick some major ass now.
-But as me, Christine, TUL.
-I went to Smith–you won’t see me covering up or succumbing to gender roles.
+I don’t know about you, but I am seriously ready to go out into the world and kick some major butt now.
+But as me, Christine, TUL: I went to Smith–you won’t see me covering up or succumbing to gender roles.
 My sword: my pen.
 My little fuzzy sidekick?
 A glass of wine.